Chart Color Schemes

 Moffat Beach hosts an older demographic, ranking in the top quartile nationwide

-Moffat Beach has a median age of 47 years, which is higher than Rest of Qld's 41 years and older than the national average of 38 years.
-The 55-64 age group is notably over-represented in Moffat Beach at 16.9%, compared to the Rest of Qld average, while the 5-14 year-olds are under-represented at 9.4%.
-This concentration of the 55-64 cohort is significantly higher than the national average of 11.2%.
-Between 2021 and present, the 25 to 34 age group has increased from 9.1% to 10.7%, while the 45 to 54 cohort has decreased from 14.7% to 12.7% and the 5 to 14 group has dropped from 10.5% to 9.4%.
-By 2041, demographic modeling suggests Moffat Beach's age profile will change significantly.
-The 25 to 34 age cohort is projected to grow by 65 people (22%), from 301 to 367.
-Notably, the combined 65+ age groups are expected to account for 51% of total population growth, reflecting the area's aging demographic profile.
-Conversely, population declines are projected for the 5 to 14 and 55 to 64 cohorts.
+Moffat Beach has a median age of 47 years, which is higher than Rest of Qld's median age of 41 and older than the national norm of 38 years.
+Compared to the Rest of Qld average, the 55 - 64 cohort is notably over-represented in Moffat Beach at 16.9%, while the 5 - 14 year-olds are under-represented at 9.4%.
+The concentration of the 55 - 64 age group is well above the national average of 11.2%.
+Between 2021 and present, the 25 to 34 age group has grown from 9.1% to 10.8% of Moffat Beach's population.
+Conversely, the 45 to 54 cohort has declined from 14.7% to 12.7%, and the 5 to 14 age group dropped from 10.5% to 9.4%.
+Demographic modeling suggests that by 2041, Moffat Beach's age profile will evolve significantly.
+The 25 to 34 age cohort is projected to grow by 56 people (an increase of 18%) from 310 to 367.
+Notably, the combined 65+ age groups are projected to account for 53% of total population growth in Moffat Beach, reflecting the area's aging demographic profile.
+In contrast, population declines are projected for the 5 - 14 and 55 to 64 cohorts.